na-na-hi/renget/archive/cfastories.md

 !!! info
     ##/Chic-Fil-A/ Food Recipes
 ---
+#####59080339 Anonymous
+Yesterday evening I sprinkled some chimken with off-brand adobo seasoning I got at a Big Lots and baked it.
+Foil lined covered pan.
+Start with cold oven, put food in, turn to 400, hour and twenty minutes.
+I think it came out okay.
+Some would say I overcook chicken a bit, but it didn't dry it out, and I want to be sure it's fully cooked.
+The proteins in poultry--seafood too--are more readily broken down by common bacteria than the proteins in beef, and bacteria can grow and spread very rapidly on them.
+So I try to be very cautious and always either use or freeze chicken immediately after buying it, and always cook it very, very thoroughly.
+It came out saltier than I expected.
+This spice mix must have more salt in it than I thought it did.
+But it was okay, and most of the fat drained out of it as it cooked.
+Lining the pan with foil greatly simplifies cleanup, and I am a lazy, lazy man.

+######59081144 Anonymous
+\>>59080339
+We /ck/ nao.
+When you get a seasoning mix like that, shake the container.
+If the contents feel light and fluffy in spite of the container being full, then it is all or mostly herbs and spices.
+Salt is much denser and a mix that is high in salt will feel heavy by comparison.
+If you shake the container and it feels like it's full of ball bearings, then the contents are mostly salt.
+This is not a bad thing in and of itself, but know what you're working with, know what you're buying.
+When you cook for fox gf, she'll thank you.

+What would you cook for fox gf?
+Fried chicken, I suppose.
+Or hard boiled eggs.

 #####58729062 Anonymous
 When I was much, much younger, I worked in a few different restaurants.
 The typical chicken parmagiana recipe was something like: